-- Meet all prerequisite requirements. - Complete application process as described in Sub-Section 3.490.20 Paramedic Academy Application and Selection Process (page 148).
+- Meet all prerequisite requirements. - Complete application process as described in Sub-Section 3.490.20 Paramedic Academy Application and Selection Process (page 151).

-Upon acceptance into the program, the written and practical exams will be completed for all previously completed trimesters where a score of greater than 80% was originally attained.
-If the retest results are greater than 70%, you do not need to retake the trimester and your previous grade will be used in the new Academy.
-Tuition will be pro-rated accordingly.
+Upon acceptance into the program, the written and practical exams will be completed for all previously completed courses where a score of greater than 80% was originally attained.
+If the retest results are greater than 70%, the student will not need to retake that course and the previous grade will be used in the new academy.
+Courses where the original score was less than 80%, the entire course will need to be retaken.